-We have a guide for WooCommerce here, but there have been changes since then.
+We have a tons of posts here on WooCommerce.
 If you are new to WooCommerce, we highly recommend joining WP101 as they have a video series on the WooCommerce basics that will get you started in the right direction.

 Final Thoughts on Products and Online Stores – Shopify

 This is a huge space to cover and running an online store takes serious planning, implementation and upkeep.
 We have touched on just a few of the WordPress plugins that can help you.
 Again, do your research and find what best fits your needs.
 For example, Shopify is another option.
 This is a very popular eCommerce platform and there are features that might work for you better there.
 In fact, you can also put your products via Shopify on your WordPress site using their free plugin.